OmnijarStudio/handbook/README.md

-# Artisan's Guide
+# Omnijar Studio Handbook
-## To Service Design, Development, and Delivery
+The Omnijar Studio handbook on culture, design, development, and delivery.